Projects

 Based on your environmental values, general reading (the chapter), and specific resources, develop a 3-page TPG proposal that could be implemented, putting your values into practice.

-Research with Indigenous People or Communities: Please read the material on this page if your proposal includes work with communities, particularly indigenous communities.
+Research with Indigenous People or Communities: Please read the material on this page if your proposal includes work with communities, particularly Indigenous communities.

-Citations: Grant proposals can contain citations if you use a quote or want to refer to a source as an important foundation for your proposed project.
+Citations: Grant proposals can contain citations if you use a quote or want to refer to a source as an essential foundation for your proposed project.
 Citing important sources also makes the proposal look academically sound and professional.

 Presentation of Course Projects

-Slides: Provide a title and your name.
-Use images, outlines, and define terms.
-Please avoid showing videos unless they are videos you made yourself, as this is substituting someone else’s presentation for your presentation.
+• Don’t include videos unless they are videos you made yourself, as this is substituting someone else’s presentation for your presentation.

-Don’t waste time getting your presentation going: Please check that your slides work and have them ready to go before your presentation starts.
+• Don’t waste time getting your presentation going: Please check that your slides work and have them ready to go before your presentation starts.

-More information on how to organize and present material is available on the course Presentation Skills page.
+• More information on how to organize and present material is available on the course Presentation Skills page.

 Course Project Synthesis